-The warehouse at Moyapur is declared to be a warehouse for the deposit of ammunition under section 7.
-The premises of any licensed dealer in arms in Calcutta licensed also as a private warehouse under section 16 of the Sea Customs Act, 1878, and approved of in writing by the Commissioner of Police may be used as a place for the deposit of arms under this section.
-(Bengal Govt. notn. dated the 24th March 1879.)
+The Warshouse at Moyapur is declared to be a warshouse for the deposit of ammunition under this section.
+The premises of any licensed dealer in arms in Calcutta licensed also as a private warshouse under section 16 of the Sea Customs Act, 1878, and approved of in writing by the Commissioner of Police, may be used as a place for the deposit of arms under this section.
+(Bengal notn. dated 24th March 1879.)